We use cookies to enable digital experiences. Disable them/read. Browse on or click to

 C. COVID-19 Pandemic Issues

-§ 6 RAND Study Sheds Light on COVID-19’s Impact on California Workers’ Compensation System, by Hon.
+§ 8 COVID-19’s Impact on the California Workers’ Compensation System: WCIRB Updates Its March 2022 Study, by Hon.
 Susan V. Hamilton

-§ 16 Earnings Losses and Benefit Adequacy in California’s Workers’ Compensation System, by Hon.
+§ 23 RAND Releases Study on Alternative Payment Models for California’s Workers’ Compensation System, by Hon.
 Susan V. Hamilton

 PART II.
 STATE-BY-STATE TRENDS AND CASE SURVEY